eficode-academy/rf-katas/exercises/04-setups_and_teardowns.md

 ## Test Teardown

 Teardown works similarly to Setup with the main difference being that it will be executed after the main part of the test has run.
-Teardowns are run _always_, regardless whether the test succeeds or fails.
+Teardowns are _always_ run, regardless whether the test succeeds or fails.

 Similarly to the `[Setup]`, a teardown would be defined with a `[Teardown]` option in the end of the